 The modern workplace is evolving.

-With the rise of information technology, employees can now work from any location, making it essential for internal communicators to introduce innovative internal communications tools that strive to bolster employee engagement.
+With the rise of information technology, employees can now work from any location, making it essential for internal communicators to introduce innovative internal communications tools and tactics that strive to bolster employee engagement.

 The problem is there are now so many different types of online communication tools with different functions that it’s often overwhelming to decide which one to pick.